mjhouse/rechain/README.md

 ### Documentation

-Generated documentation is available at: https://mjhouse.github.io/rechain/.
+Generated documentation is available [here](https://mjhouse.github.io/rechain/).
 Currently, there are no written tutorials or guides because the project isn't that far along yet.

 ### Can I Contribute?